jeppe742/DeltaLakeReader/README.md

 It is possible to run `PySpark` in local mode, which means you can run spark code without having to spin up an entire cluster.
 This, however, still involves a big performance and resource usage overhead.
 To investigate if this module is actually faster than using `PySpark` i made a small experiment.

 The time to read a table into a pandas dataframe was measured for a table with 3 columns, and various number of rows.
 The tables were stored locally on a VM (8 vCPUs, 32GB ram).
-This might not be a bit synthetic test case since you normally would store your table in a remote blob store, where network latency would even out the results a bit. `PySpark` was, however, still given an advantage by first being timed after starting the Spark session, which can take several seconds.
+This might be a synthetic test case since you normally would store your table in a remote blob store, where network latency would even out the results a bit. `PySpark` was, however, still given an advantage by first being timed after starting the Spark session, which can take several seconds.
 Furthermore the resource usage by `PySpark` should be significantly higher, both in terms of CPU and RAM, which can be another limiting factor.
 Finally, reading data from remote blob storage often requires adding cloud specific JARs to the runtime, which may or may not be tedious to get to work.

 The results can be seen below, where `delta-lake-reader` is about 100x faster than `PySpark` on average
 ![](performance_tests/results.png)